HansselMorales/ProjectsPortfolio/README.md

 This is my portfolio, which contains my Data Analysis Projects using Python, SQL, Excel, Tableau, and Power BI.

 ## About me
-My name is Hanssel Morales.
-I am a Civil Engineer turned Data Analyst.
-This journey started when, in my Civil Engineer position, I used to spend several hours analyzing Excel sheets to find ways to improve the operational performance of the company.
-I did that by analyzing indicators such as Conversation Rate and others that were related to construction projects.
-That led me to realize that I had a strong desire to always analyze data, deciding afterward to switch my career and become a Data Analyst.
-I can tell it was a decision I do not regret having taken at all.
+My name is Hanssel Morales and I am a Civil Engineer turned Data Analyst.
+While working as a Civil Engineer, I often spent hours analyzing Excel sheets to improve the operational performance of the company.
+I analyzed various indicators such as conversion rates and others related to construction projects.
+This made me realize my strong desire to always analyze data.
+As a result, I decided to switch my career and become a Data Analyst.
+I can confidently say that it was a decision I do not regret having taken.

 ## My abilities
-I can use Python (Jupiter Notebooks), SQL, Excel, and Tableau/Power BI to analyze data.
-I'm an analytical, goal-oriented, assertive person with technical and interpersonal skills to find solutions when needed.
-Also, I love facing new challenges, so I love analyzing data since doing it is facing new challenges every single day.
+I am proficient in using Python (Jupyter Notebooks), SQL, Excel, Tableau, and Power BI to analyze data.
+I possess analytical skills, a goal-oriented mindset, and an assertive personality, along with strong technical and interpersonal skills required to find solutions when needed.
+I enjoy taking up new challenges, and analyzing data is one of my favorite activities, as it presents me with new challenges every day.

 ## Skillset and Data Stack